-Remote communication is a safe and convenient way to stay connected with friends, family, colleagues, and even healthcare providers.
+Remote communication is a safe and convenient way to stay connected with friends, family, colleagues, and even healthcare professionals.

 Relying on screens for every interaction can be draining, but this shouldn’t prevent you from maintaining your social life, work life, routine health checkups, and mental health visits.

 Nowadays, prioritizing mental health is more important than ever.
 Seeking therapy through online resources is a safe way to access mental health resources.

 Amwell (short for American Well) is an online telehealth platform that connects people with healthcare professionals, including therapists who offer a variety of mental health services.

 Keep reading to learn how it works and whether Amwell is right for you.